NY, US · AI law tracker

 A8195 — NY, US

 A8195 is an AI governance legislation from NY, currently committee.
-This bill introduces a comprehensive framework for licensing and regulating advanced AI systems within New York [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2023-10-27.
+New York's A8195 introduces a framework for licensing advanced AI systems and establishing an ethical code of conduct for their use [1].
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2023-10-27.

 Status & timeline